mtpham17/mtpham17.github.io/_pages/work.md

 ### Senior Thesis (April 2023)

-I wrote a [thesis](https://github.com/mtpham17/thesis) on the role that random effects may play in variable selection.
+I wrote a [thesis](/files/PhamThu_Thesis.pdf) ([code](https://github.com/mtpham17/thesis))on the role that random effects may play in variable selection.
 Specifically, I examined this phenomenon in an early childhood case study.

 ### Collaboration with Early Learning Studies at Harvard (September 2022)